Warning signs and ways to manage stress

 Mindfulness

-She also suggests a mindfulness practice using the senses.
+You also can try a mindfulness practice using the senses.
 Pay attention to only one sense for a short period of time.
-She gives the example of an Altoid mint.

-“Just pay attention to your sense of taste while that mint dissolves.
-It only takes about three minutes for that to happen,” she said.
-But that’s long enough to calm the brain.
+For example, pop a mint in your mouth and just pay attention to your sense of taste while that mint dissolves.
+It only takes about three minutes for that to happen, but that’s long enough to calm the brain.

 Great outdoors